Azure/azure-sdk-for-net/Documentation/Track2TestFramework.md

 ## Recording

-When tests are run in recording mode session records are being saved to `artifacts/bin/<ProjectName>/<TFM>/SessionRecords` directory.
+When tests are run in recording mode session records are being saved to `artifacts/bin/<ProjectName>/<TargetFramework>/SessionRecords` directory.
 You can copy recordings to the project directory manually or by executing `dotnet msbuild /t:UpdateSessionRecords` in the test project directory.

+__NOTE:__ recordings are copied from `netcoreapp2.1` directory by default, make sure you are running the right target framework.

 ## Sanitizing